checkedc/checkedc-clang/clang/docs/checkedc/Update-to-latest-LLVM-sources.md

     The description of the three snapshots above holds only for the initial merge from LLVM 11 to 12 in phase 1 step 6.
-For a merge of additional Checked C feature development in phase 1 step 8, the relevant versions are a snapshot of branch `updated_baseline_master_12` after step 6 or an earlier iteration of step 8 (i.e. the common ancestor), a snapshot of the current `master` branch that is being merged, and a snapshot of the current `updated_baseline_master_12` branch before starting the merge.
+For a merge of additional Checked C feature development in phase 1 step 8, here are the relevant snapshots and their commit hashes, which we get from the in-progress merge:
+    - A snapshot of branch `updated_baseline_master_12` after phase 1 step 7, or
+    an earlier iteration of step 8.
+The commit hash that corresponds to this snapshot is `HEAD` - use command `git rev-parse HEAD` to dump the commit hash.
+    - A snapshot of the `master` branch that participated in the previous merge that produced the above snapshot.
+The commit hash that corresponds to this snapshot is the common ancestor - use command
+    `git merge-base HEAD MERGE_HEAD` to dump the commit hash.
+    - A snapshot of the current `master` branch.
+The commit hash that corresponds to this is `MERGE_HEAD` - use command `git rev-parse MERGE_HEAD` to dump the commit hash.

     Here are some alternatives to the above approach of using source snapshots to manually perform diffs of the relevant files: